sakshi-0208/AITask3/README.md

    4) Model generates a meaningful caption for the image

-5. Dataset Used
+5. Dataset Used-

    Flickr8k Dataset
-Contains images and corresponding text captions
+   (Contains images and corresponding text captions)

-6. Features
+7. Features
 1) Image feature extraction using CNN

 2) Text processing using NLP